-Musk said in March 2025 that there are around 100 employees and that he planned to double the staff.[9]
-Many of the employees, informally called "DOGE kids", are software engineers aged between 19 and 24 and without prior government experience.[10]
-The broader network also includes allies from Silicon Valley, the Trump administration and conservative legal circles.[11]
-Many DOGE members have preexisting connections to Musk and his companies.[11]
-DOGE's structure has not officially been published,[2] and the identity of DOGE members was revealed by investigative journalists, which Musk described as doxxing.[12]
-DOGE's workforce is controversial, with concerns over its transparency, potential conflicts of interest,[13][14][15]information security,[16] and members' past conduct or affiliations.[17][10]
-Many DOGE members made financial contributions to the Trump campaign.[18]
+Musk said in March 2025 that there are around 100 employees and that he planned to double the staff.[10]
+Many of the employees, informally called "DOGE kids", are software engineers aged between 19 and 24 and without prior government experience.[11]
+At least 23 DOGE officials are making cuts at agencies that regulate where they previously worked.[12]
+The broader network also includes allies from Silicon Valley, the Trump administration and conservative legal circles.[13]
+Roughly 40 DOGE members are currently or were previously employed by Musk and his companies.[13][12]
+DOGE's structure has not officially been published,[2] and the identity of DOGE members was revealed by investigative journalists, which Musk described as doxxing.[14]
+DOGE's workforce is controversial, with concerns over its transparency, potential conflicts of interest,[15][16]information security,[17] and members' past conduct or affiliations.[18][11]
+Many DOGE members made financial contributions to the Trump campaign.[19]
+While the White House Presidential Personnel Office made political loyalty to Trump a cornerstone of its hiring strategy, DOGE employees were onboarded through a separate Musk-led process.[20]
+Following the Trump–Musk feud, Politico described the General Services Administration and the Office of Personnel Management as two agencies that remain "DOGE strongholds".[20]

 Members of the network entered or joined various federal agencies.
 They took control of information systems to facilitate mass layoffs.
 Their actions have met various responses, including lawsuits.

-Elon Musk's role
+Musk's role

-In a February 17 affidavit, Office of Administration director Joshua Fischer told Judge Tanya Chutkan that Musk was not the administrator or an employee of DOGE but (like much of DOGE's workforce) a special employee with no "authority to make government decisions".
+In a February 17 affidavit, Office of Administration director Joshua Fischer told Judge Tanya Chutkan that Musk was not the administrator or an employee of DOGE but (like much of DOGE's workforce) a special government employee with no "authority to make government decisions".
 Special government employees have an advisory role limited to a 130-day work period that can be paid or unpaid.
 Those who earn a substantial salary have to disclose it.
-Unlike federal workers, special employees are allowed to keep outside salaries and may not need to disclose conflicts of interest.[19][20]
+Unlike federal workers, special employees are allowed to keep outside salaries and may not need to disclose conflicts of interest.[21][22]
 Nevertheless, Trump declared two days later to have put "Musk in charge" of DOGE.[4]
-At a February 24 hearing, Judge Colleen Kollar-Kotelly questioned the constitutionality of retrofitting DOGE as the United States Digital Service and asked the government attorney, Bradley Humphreys, about its structure; he said that he ignored Musk's role beyond that of Trump advisor.[21]
-On the next day, Press Secretary Karoline Leavitt said that Musk is "overseeing DOGE" but refused to identify its administrator after being asked repeatedly.[22][23]
+At a February 24 hearing, Judge Colleen Kollar-Kotelly questioned the constitutionality of retrofitting DOGE as the United States Digital Service and asked the government attorney, Bradley Humphreys, about its structure; he said that he ignored Musk's role beyond that of Trump advisor.[23]
+On the next day, Press Secretary Karoline Leavitt said that Musk is "overseeing DOGE" but refused to identify its administrator after being asked repeatedly.[24][25]

 Later the same day, the White House named Amy Gleason as the acting DOGE administrator; Gleason worked from 2018 through 2021 at US Digital Service.[26][27]
 On February 28, Justice Department lawyer Joshua Gardner told Judge Theodore D. Chuang that he was unable to identify the administrator of DOGE before Gleason.[28]
 In a filing submitted under seal but partly released in March, the Trump administration recognized that Gleason has been working at Health and Human Services at the same time that she said having worked full-time as an administrator of the US DOGE Service.[29]